 Paid Family Leave, Fathers’ Leave-Taking, and Leave-Sharing in Dual-Earner Households Nov 07, 2017 By Christopher J. RuhmAnn P. BartelMaya Rossin-SlaterJenna StearnsJane Waldfogel Paid Family Leave, Fathers’ Leave-Taking, and Leave-Sharing in Dual-Earner Households Using difference‐in‐difference and difference‐in‐difference‐in‐difference designs, we study California’s Paid Family Leave (CA‐PFL) program, the first source of government‐provided paid parental leave available to fathers in the Unites States.
 Relative to the pre‐treatment mean, fathers of infants in California are 46 percent more likely to be on leave when CA‐PFL is available.
 In households where both parents work, we find suggestive evidence that CA‐PFL increases both father‐only leave‐taking (i.e., father on leave while mother is at work) and joint leave‐taking (i.e., both parents on leave at the same time).
 Effects are larger for fathers of first‐born children than for fathers of later‐born children.
 Journal of Policy Analysis and Management Christopher J. Ruhm Christopher J. Ruhm (@christopherruhm) is a Professor of Public Policy & Economics at the University of Virginia.
 Read full bio Ann P. Bartel Maya Rossin-Slater Jenna Stearns Jane Waldfogel Related Content Christopher J. Ruhm Oklahoma Wanted $17 Billion To Fight Its Opioid Crisis: What's The Real Cost?
 Research The state's plan — and the basis of that $17 billion ask — was looking at abatement for the next three decades.
 That 30-year plan was authored by Christopher Ruhm, a professor of public policy and economics at the University of Virginia.
 He says you can easily get into the billions when you consider the costs of dealing with this epidemic in the long term.
 Cognitive Performance and Labour Market Outcomes Research We use the U.S. National Longitudinal Survey of Youth 1979 and other sources to examine how cognitive performance near the end of secondary schooling relates to labour market outcomes through age fifty.
 Our preferred estimates control for individual and family backgrounds, non-cognitive attributes, and survey years.
+How Might the COVID-19 Recession Affect Your Health?
+An Economist Explains.
+News Recessions may be good for overall physical health, but this one could be different.
+Batten professor Chris Ruhm presented an online talk Wednesday offering an economist’s view of the overall health effects of the COVID-19 recession.
+His talk was the school’s third installment of its expert chat series about COVID-19.
 New Research: Non-Opioid Drug Death Rates Are Also on the Rise News The number of Americans dying from drug overdoses has risen rapidly in the last decade, with opioids viewed as the primary culprit.
 However, recent research suggests that opioids are not the only drug involved.
 According to Batten professor of economics, Christopher J. Ruhm, half of the overdose deaths have involved polydrug use and deaths involving nonopioid drugs are rising almost as fast as those involving opioids.